 - Quater Rack

-Q. What is storage index and how it works?
+5. What is a storage index and how it works?

 - Storage Indexes consist of a minimum and a maximum value for up to eight columns.
 This structure is maintained for 1MB chunks of storage (storage regions).